 I’m sure you’ve all heard of that one overly destructive oil called, Palm Oil.

 The one that’s sourced from the fruit of an Oil Palm.
-The one that has been industrialized to the point that it is now responsible for the death of nearly 150,000 Orangutans in the last 16 years, along with 90% of their habitat…
+The one that has been industrialized to the point that it is now responsible for the death of nearly 150,000 Orangutans in the last 16 years, along with 90% of their habitat.

 Yep… That one.